 - Major or minor in climate-related topics, or earn a certificate.
 Check out the full listing of climate- and sustainability-related undergraduate majors, minors, and certificates, or specialize in climate and sustainability topics through a variety of graduate programs.

 - Join a climate-related student club.
 Climate and sustainability student groups abound on Duke’s campus.
 Check out Duke Groups for the complete listing of all student groups and find the climate and sustainability student group that is right for you.
+The Nicholas Institute also provides a list of student-led efforts focused on energy, environment and sustainability, as well as opportunities for Duke student organization funding.

 Faculty & Staff